Mike Barnes (Karate Kid): Episode 10

 On the night that Johnny, Chozen, and Daniel are celebrating and using a limo, Mike hijacks the limo and drives them all to a rural area.
-When the limo stops, Mike opens the door and pulls Daniel outside to attempt to beat him up, saying that Daniel ruined his life as the furniture store was leveraged and his wife left him.
+When the limo stops, Mike opens the door and pulls Daniel outside to attempt to beat him up, furiously berating Daniel and saying that Daniel ruined his life as the furniture store was leveraged and his wife left him.
 Chozen and Johnny jump out to help Daniel.
 Daniel eventually calms Mike down and tells him that it was Silver who burned down his store.
-Mike then proposes they exact vengeance on Silver once and for all, which Johnny and Chozen agree to do, while leaving Daniel in the middle of nowhere.
+Mike then furiously proposes they exact vengeance on Silver once and for all, which Johnny and Chozen agree to do, while leaving Daniel stranded in the middle of nowhere.

 Daniel's three former rivals then trespass into Silver's mansion and confront him.
-Mike holds his own against one of Silver's senseis at Silver's home, but is knocked out from behind quickly.
-He eventually wakes up to save Johnny at the last minute.
+Mike holds his own against one of Silver's senseis, but is knocked out from behind quickly.
+He eventually wakes up to save Johnny at the last second.
 In the aftermath, he steals the Rembrandt painting The Storm on the Sea of Galilee from Silver's home to pay for his lost store.
 Arriving at Cobra Kai's main headquarters just as Terry Silver had been defeated, he and Johnny help an injured Chozen get into an ambulance so he can recover from the injuries he sustained in his fight with Silver.

+Season 6

+Episode 4

+After it's revealed that only six fighters per dojo are allowed at the Sekai Taikai, Johnny and Daniel invite Mike to judge the students fairly, worried their own biases would get in the way.
+Barnes puts the dojo through excruciating tests, ultimately selecting Miguel, Robby, Sam, Tory, Hawk, Demetri, Devon, Kenny, Mitch, Chris, Nate, and Anthony to compete in a Battle Royale, during which Johnny attempts to sway Mike into making Devon join the team.
+Miguel, Robby, Sam, and Tory advance, while Barnes reviews his notes for the other competitors.
+Johnny goes to Mike later that night at his furniture workshop to convince him to give Devon a fair shake, but Mike goads Johnny instead into fighting him.
+Johnny defeats Mike, who explains his desire for a fight has been revoked by his recent experiences with Silver and Daniel, and who promises to give Devon a fair shake.
+The next day, Mike claims that Kenny, Devon, Hawk, and Demetri all tied, and forces them to compete to find 2 flags hidden in the woods first: the two who find them join the Sekai Taikai team.
+Devon (having put laxatives in Kenny's water) and Demetri ultimately win.
+Mike congratulates Samantha, Miguel, Robby, Tory, Devon, and Demetri for making it into the Sekai Taikai, bows to Daniel, shakes hands with Johnny, wishes them good luck and departs.